 Remediation: Students who demonstrate limited development in their academic or behavioral skills may be placed on remediation if the core faculty determine that the student has demonstrated the capacity to develop competency in these areas of concern.
 In these cases, remediation is required and occurs through mandatory Targeted Mentoring.
 Please see above for more information about the mentoring process and objectives.
 Of note, students placed on remediation will work with their mentor to develop a Mentoring Plan that includes academic or behavioral goals, along with a list of actionable strategies to meet these goals.
 Importantly, when a student is placed on remediation, the core faculty will provide the student with a timeline to meet the goals of their Mentoring.
-When students do not meet their goals by the deadline, they can choose to discontinue mentoring.
 When students do not meet their goals by the deadline, the core faculty will review their progress and determine appropriate steps, which could include dismissal, leave of absence, or continued mentoring under a revised Mentoring Plan.